Home

 (Gratitude blessing)

 The Tslagi Dance of Life is a physical movement meditation/ prayer.
-The essence of this movement is to honor, share, and integrate the spiritual gifts and qualities of the Peoples of the Four Directions.
+The essence of this movement is to honor, share, and integrate the spiritual gifts and qualities of the Four Directions.
+It involves stretching to detoxify the body and breath to bring inner calm and clarity.
 Wisdom is discovered and expressed in the balancing of each of the Four Directions.
-The dance relieves the stresses of the mind and opens our hearts to gather healing energies.
+The dance relieves the stresses of the mind and opens our hearts to gather healing energies

 The Moon Circle provides a space for celebration and ceremony of the stages of a woman's journey.